 Under the No Project Alternative, the Bakersfield to Palmdale Project Section would not be built.
 Therefore, the No Project Alternative would not result in any short-term water quality impacts from construction-related activities or long-term water quality impacts from operational activities associated with the project.
 However, higher vehicle miles traveled are expected under the No Project Alternative because the HSR system would not be constructed.
 This increased vehicle activity could degrade water quality because of increased pollutants in stormwater from roadways.
-A consequence of the No Project Alternative would be that the project vicinity would not include the higher-density, transit-oriented development around proposed HSR stations, and the continuation of low-density development would be likely to occur on the urban fringe rather than in the urban centers.
-This development would result in an increase in impervious area and an associated increase in stormwater runoff in the urban fringe.
+A consequence of the No Project Alternative would be that the project vicinity would not include the higher-density, transit-oriented development around proposed HSR stations, and the continuation of low-density development would result in an increase in impervious area and an associated increase in stormwater runoff in the urban fringe.
 However, stormwater facilities associated with urban fringe development would reduce potential hydrology and water quality impacts on receiving waters.